Iliad: Influence on classical Greek warfare

 One example of this is the Spartan tale of 300 picked men fighting against 300 picked Argives.
 In this battle of champions, only two men are left standing for the Argives and one for the Spartans.
 Othryades, the remaining Spartan, goes back to stand in his formation with mortal wounds while the remaining two Argives go back to Argos to report their victory.
 Thus, the Spartans claimed this as a victory, as their last man displayed the ultimate feat of bravery by maintaining his position in the phalanx.

 In terms of the ideology of commanders in later Greek history, the Iliad has an interesting effect.
-The Iliad expresses a definite disdain for tactical trickery, when Hector says, before he challenges the great Ajax:
+The Iliad expresses a definite disdain for tactical trickery when Hector says, before he challenges the great Ajax:

-However, despite examples of disdain for this tactical trickery, there is reason to believe that the Iliad, as well as later Greek warfare, endorsed tactical genius on the part of their commanders.
+However, despite examples of disdain for this tactical trickery, there is reason to believe that the Iliad, as well as later Greek warfare, endorses tactical genius on the part of its commanders.
 For example, there are multiple passages in the Iliad with commanders such as Agamemnon or Nestor discussing the arraying of troops so as to gain an advantage.
 Indeed, the Trojan War is won by a notorious example of Achaean guile in the Trojan Horse.
 This is even later referred to by Homer in the Odyssey.
-The connection, in this case, between guileful tactics of the Achaeans and the Trojans in the Iliad and those of the later Greeks is not a difficult one to find.
-Spartan commanders, often seen as the pinnacle of Greek military prowess, were known for their tactical trickery, and, for them, this was a feat to be desired in a commander.
+The connection, in this case, between the guileful tactics of the Achaeans and the Trojans in the Iliad and those of the later Greeks is not a difficult one to find.
+Spartan commanders, often seen as the pinnacle of Greek military prowess, were known for their tactical trickery, and for them, this was a feat to be desired in a commander.
 Indeed, this type of leadership was the standard advice of Greek tactical writers.

-Ultimately, while Homeric (or epic) fighting is certainly not completely replicated in later Greek warfare, many of its ideals, tactics, and instruction are.
+Ultimately, while Homeric (or epic) fighting is certainly not completely replicated in later Greek warfare, many of its ideals, tactics, and instructions are.

-Hans van Wees argues that the period that the descriptions of warfare relate can be pinned down fairly specifically—to the first half of the 7th century BC.
+Hans van Wees argues that the descriptions of warfare related in the epic can be pinned down fairly specifically – to the first half of the 7th century BC.